awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 Following are some limitations to using Management Agent:
 + Administrative tasks such as job execution and database patching, that require host credentials, aren't supported\.
 + Host metrics and the process list aren't guaranteed to reflect the actual system state\.
 Thus, you shouldn't use OEM to monitor the root file system or mount point file system\.
-For more information about monitoring the operating system, see [Monitoring OS metrics using Enhanced Monitoring](USER_Monitoring.OS.md)\.
+For more information about monitoring the operating system, see [Tracking OS metrics using Enhanced Monitoring](USER_Monitoring.OS.md)\.
 + Autodiscovery isn't supported\.
 You must manually add database targets\.
 + OMS module availability depends on your database edition\.
 For example, the database performance diagnosis and tuning module is only available for Oracle Database Enterprise Edition\.
 + Management Agent consumes additional memory and computing resources\.
 If you experience performance problems after enabling the `OEM_AGENT` option, we recommend that you scale up to a larger DB instance class\.
 For more information, see [DB instance classes](Concepts.DBInstanceClass.md) and [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.